ladybug-tools/ladybug-tools.github.io/assets/drafts/wikipedia-article-notes.md

 #### Gallery

-ten or so images from: https://hydrashare.github.io/hydra/
+ten or so images from: https://hydrashare.github.io/hydra/ with explanations

 #### See also